Compare

 4

-Beyond the formula change, there's the question of what else goes into each product — binders, fillers, coating, sweeteners, and other inactive ingredients.
-The difference is most stark in tablets and unflavored powder, where you'd expect the simplest possible ingredient list.
+Beyond the formula difference, there's the question of what else goes into each product — binders, fillers, coating, sweeteners, and other inactive ingredients — and how thoroughly each brand tests for allergens and contaminants.

 Tablets